PAL

 Prov.:

-Cod.: brownish oriental paper, I+184 ff. (foliated with Arabic-European numerals at the top left of rectos (f.
-82 mistakenly numbered ‘22’); older foliation in Hebrew abjad at the top centre of rectos (‘125’ repeated), predating almost all page losses; running chapter numbering in Hebrew abjad at the top centre of rectos; catchwords at quire ends).
-Three or four black maghribī hands: 1r–56r and 140r–184r possibly by the same hand; 56v, 57v: quicker, most likely the same hand as in MS Escorial, RBMSL, ár.
-1829, ff.
-118v–129v; 57r, 58r–139v: smaller and somewhat angular.
-Textual dividers in red; bold black chapter titles, oversized formulaic expressions at the beginning of verba and commentary; fully dotted ductus with occasional vowels.
+Cod.: brownish oriental paper, I+184 ff. (foliated with Arabic-European numerals in pen, f.
+82 mistakenly numbered ‘22’; older foliation in Hebrew abjad at the centre top of rectos, with ‘125’ repeated, predating almost all page losses; running chapter numbering in Hebrew abjad at the centre top of rectos; catchwords at quire ends).
+Three or four black maghribī hands: 1r–56r and 140r–184r possibly by the same hand; 56v, 57v: quicker; 57r, 58r–139v: smaller and somewhat angular; fully dotted ductus with occasional vowels.
+Textual dividers in red, bold black chapter titles, oversized formulaic expressions at the beginning of verba and commentary.
 Neat horoscopes (14v, 22v, 144v, 148v, 162r, 163v, 167r, 170v, 171v) and a neat table (126r) with abjad numerals.
-Codex in mediocre condition; the Hebrew foliation and the quire structure indicate multiple page losses (6 folios before f.
-1; 2 folios before f.
-25; 2 folios before f.
-34; at least 9 folios around ff.
-58–59; 1 folio before f.
+Codex in bad condition; several folios lost (as indicated by the Hebrew foliation and the quire structure: six folios before f.
+1, two folios before f.
+25, two folios before f.
+34, at least nine folios around ff.
+58–59, 1 folio before f.
 155); ff.
-1 and 184 partly destroyed and pasted; damage by insects, moisture stains, smudges sometimes hindering the reading; binding reinforced with paper slips.
-Dimensions not provided; 28 lines per page.
+1 and 184 partly destroyed and pasted; damage by insects, moisture stains, smudges occasionally affecting the readability; binding reinforced with paper slips.
+Dimensions: not provided; 28 lines per page.

 Cont.: astrology. — Index: Ptolemaica (1r–184r); a paper slip with notes in Italian, Arabic and Syriac (between ff.
 65 and 66).
 Blank: Iv.

-Bibl.: Philipp Labbé, Nova Bibliotheca manuscriptorum librorum sive specimen antiquarum lectionum Latinarum et Graecarum, Parisii: apud Iohannes Henault, 1653, p.
-258; Guglielmo Enrico Saltini, ‘Della stamperia orientale medicea e di Giovan Battista Raimondi.
-Memoria compilata sui documenti dell’Archivio Centrale di Stato’, Giornale Storico degli Archivi Toscani 4(4) (1860), pp. 257–308, here pp. 262 and 292; Carlo Alfonso Nallino, al-Battānī sive Albatenii opus astronomicum.
+Bibl.: Josephus Simonius Assemanus, Bibliothecae Medicae Laurentianae et Palatinae codicum mss. orientalum catalogus, Florence: Albiziano, 1742, p.
+395 (no. ccxcii); Carlo Alfonso Nallino, al-Battānī sive Albatenii opus astronomicum.
 Ad fidem codicis Escurialensis arabice editum.
-Latine versum, adnotationibus instructum, 3 vols, Milano: Ulrico Hoepli, 1899–1907, vol. II, pp. xii–xiii; Danielle Jacquart, ‘«D’Alexandrie à Bagdad»?
+Latine versum, adnotationibus instructum, 3 vols, Milano: Ulrico Hoepli, 1899–1907, vol. II, pp. xiixiii; Danielle Jacquart, ‘«D’Alexandrie à Bagdad»?
 Les sources grecques des sciences arabes’, in Charles Méla and Frédéric Möri (eds), Alexandrie la divine, Genève: Éditions de la Baconnière, 2014, vol. II, pp. 876–881, here p.
-881 (including a black and white photograph of f.
-148v.
+881 (including a black-and-white photograph of f.
+148v).

 1r–184r